Quick overview

 • Purchase Security and Extended Warranty Protection: Adds an extra layer of protection for your purchases.

-• Car rental discounts: Up to 25% off base rates at participating AVIS and Budget locations in Canada and the U.S.
+• Car rental discounts: Save 25% off base rate at Avis and Budget locations in North America

 Insurance coverage

-• Purchase security: For the first 90 days past the date of purchase, should it be lost, stolen, or damaged, you can claim up to $60,000 lifetime for purchases.
+• Purchase security: For the first 90 days past the date of purchase, should it be lost, stolen, or damaged.

 • Extended warranty: Double the manufacturer’s warranty up to one year from date of purchase.